-Information Architecture is probably an unfamiliar term if you don’t work in the tech industry.
-But, it’s actually something we all experience on a daily basis.
+Information architecture is probably an unfamiliar term if you don’t work in the tech industry.
+However, it’s actually something most people experience on a daily basis.

 Often referred to as IA, information architecture is the practice of arranging the parts of something to be understandable.
-Whether this is through websites, apps, software, catalogues, signs, maps, or even the physical places we spend time in, we access information through structured systems.
+Whether this is through websites, apps, software, catalogues, signs, maps, or even the physical places where we spend time, we constantly access information through structured systems.

-Imagine you’re about to take a flight to Hawaii.
-You’re probably looking for signs (digital or physical) to help you navigate through the airport, signs that tell you the status of departing and arriving flights, what terminal you are in, or where to find your gate.
+Imagine you’re arriving at the airport to take a flight to Hawai’i.
+You’re probably looking for signs (digital or physical) to help you navigate through the airport, to tell you the status of departing and arriving flights, to identify which terminal you are in, and to direct you to your gate.
 These signs are information architecture.

 Before computers, card catalogs helped us sort, organize, and find materials in the library.
 Every card had a purposeful place.
-It told library visitors how to find a book on a particular subject matter or with a specific title.
+It told library visitors how to find a book on a particular subject, or with a specific title.

 Catalogs and paper maps are the analog IA to the apps and websites we use today.
-Our need to structure and access information hasn’t changed.
-It’s just that the way we go about it is different.
+Our need to structure and access information hasn’t changed — it’s just the way we go about it that’s different.

-With the advancement of technology over recent years (and the resulting “information overload”), it has become even more important to consider how to communicate information.
+With the advancement of technology (and the resulting “information overload”), it has become even more important to consider how to communicate information.

-When it comes to your website, user experience (UX) designers put a lot of effort and care into how information is presented so that it’s easy for users to understand and navigate.
-They imagine how users will navigate a website so that, when the website goes live, users don’t have to think too much.
+When it comes to your website, user experience (UX) designers put a lot of effort and care into how information is presented so that it’s easy for visitors to understand and navigate.
+They imagine how users will navigate a website so that when the site goes live, users don’t have to think too much.

 For any website to be considered user friendly and productive, the information architecture has to be so intuitive that the user is actually unaware of it.

 - Ontology: the establishment of particular meanings.
 For example, in an online grocery store, what happens when you search for “apples”?
 Many different varieties of apples, including different products (apple sauce, apple juice), might appear.
 All of the apple options might be sold individually, or bundled in a bag.
 Ontology is the strategy of labeling different items, which is important for your site when organizing smaller parts into larger systems.

 - Taxonomy: the structure, or the way parts are organized to accomplish specific goals.
 In an online grocery store, items are usually organized in ways that make searching easier, aligning with our mental models of where items should be stored in a physical grocery store.
-An online grocery store will probably be organized by departments.
-Someone looking for apples will probably search under the “Produce” tab.
+The online grocery store will probably be organized by departments.
+Someone looking for apples will likely search under the “Produce” tab.

 The interplay of the three components of information architecture is important.
 If one gear doesn’t work, the whole machine won’t function properly.

-For example, if your website takes categorizes products into intuitive groupings (taxonomy) on your site, but the labeling of these groupings does not immediately make sense to users (ontology), users will have a hard time navigating your website and choosing a product they want to buy.
-Rather, they may leave your site before taking any action.
+For example, if your website categorizes products into intuitive groupings (taxonomy) on your site, but the labeling of these groupings does not immediately make sense to users (ontology), users will have a hard time navigating your website and choosing a product they want to buy.
+This means they might leave your site without taking any action.

 Using the principles of IA, a designer will determine the right balance of information to present.
-As a result, you’ll see more happy customers shopping on your site, and returning to shop again.
+As a result, you’ll see more happy customers on your site, and returning to shop again.

 Want to see a real-life example of information architecture at work?
 Find out how Forge and Smith effectively used the principles of information architecture to increase conversions on the Sitka Physio & Wellness website.